 As students finish their snacks, the teacher and parent helper will ask them to clean up their place at table, put their snack bag away, and wash their hands.
 Depending on the plan for the day, at this point students may line up to walk down the hall to the mini-gym, or they may put on their outdoor shoes and layers.
 The teacher and parent helper will naturally help as needed, but students are encouraged to take responsiblity for cleaning up after themselves and getting themselves ready for the next activity.

 After snack is often when we really get students moving!
 Depending on the weather, class may move to the mini-gym or out to the play-yards.
 We’ll introduce group games such as “Red Rover”, “What Time is it, Mister Wolf?”, and “Red Light – Green Light”.
 In Fall and Spring, we go for scavenger hunts to search for leaves, flowers, rocks, and moss.
-In Winter, we build a sledding hill in the yard.
-We may play games with balls or a parachute or hula hoops.
+In Winter, we may build a sledding hill in the yard.
+We may play games with balls or a parachute or hula hoops, inside or out.

-On some days, Ms. Sue will come to teach music class in the mini-gym and have everyone dancing or acting out her lyrics.
+On some days, Ms. Tangle will come to teach music class in the mini-gym and have everyone dancing or acting out her songs.
 Once each month from January on, we get on the school bus and go to the library.
 The first school bus ride is often a favorite event.

-Once again like at the beginning of class, students will be asked to chose their own activity from the options the teacher has prepared.
 Movement time is usually quite teacher-directed, with many group games, so after the transition back to the classroom (from the gym or the yard), free play allows students to settle into the classroom once more.
-Before the final Circle Time, students will also be asked to sing the clean up song as they put toys and projects away for the day.
+The classroom is organized into learning centres – themed areas in the classroom such as the puppet theater, the trucks and trains corner, the playhouse area, the blocks and legos area, or the story corner.
+Before the final Circle Time, students will be asked to sing the clean up song as they put toys and projects away for the day.

-Many days follow the above routine, but we are very flexible to accomodate special events.
-We welcome community visitors such as the RCMP, Kananaskis Environmental Educators, nutritionists, veterinarians, fire fighters, etc. We schedule special days for cross country skiing and other activities.
+Many days follow the above routine, but we are very flexible to accommodate special events.
+We welcome community visitors such as the RCMP, AB Parks Educators, nutritionists, veterinarians, fire fighters, etc. We schedule special days for cross country skiing and other activities.
 We prepare for special celebrations, particularly Mother’s Day, for which the students spend several weeks preparing – learning songs, making presents, and setting up for the party!